A Construction of Permutation Polynomials Using R\'{e}dei Function in Even Characteristic: A Construction of Permutation Polynomials in Even Characteristic

 \section{A Construction of Permutation Polynomials in Even Characteristic}

 In this section, we introduce a recursive construction of two classes of permutation polynomials in a field of characteristic 2.
-For this purpose, we prove a few lemmas and make some observations which are used in the proof of our main theorems.\\
+For this purpose, we make some observations which are used in the proof of our main theorems.\\